Cover the Skin with Nutrients, Not with Make-up

 There is a saying, “you are what you eat!”.
 Here’s how we can explain this.
 The food we eat is metabolized for the development of body cells including skin cells.
 And our skin cells get replaced after every 27 to 28 days which means whatever we have eaten in the last four weeks will take place as our new skin cells.
 So, would it not be better that our skin is formed of healthy nutrients rather than toxic and unhealthy substances.

 And for that, a diet rich in nuts, meat, citrus fruits, and foods like spinach, okra, cruciferous vegetables (cauliflower, cabbage), will provide a complete pack of all the vital nutrients needed for better skin tone.
 Although foods are effective sources of vital nutrients but are slow in the mechanism.
-And to get a quick and effective way for the intake of such nutrients, food supplements can help.
+And to get a quick and effective way for the intake of such nutrients, dietary supplements can help.

 Both these supplements contain a good amount of Glutathione which supports antioxidant actions and the detoxification process in the body leading to fresh and smooth skin.
 It also enhances the activity of other antioxidants, vitamin C and E.

-Biotin Plus and Nutin are food supplements with enough Biotin present in them to help in improving skin, nail, and hair health.
+Biotin Plus and Nutin are dietary supplements with enough Biotin present in them to help in improving skin, nail, and hair health.
 As biotin is a water-soluble vitamin, so it should be delivered to our body on daily basis.

 This complete range of Vitamin C along with other beneficial antioxidants is positively helpful in improving overall skin health through different mechanisms including antioxidant effects, collagen synthesis, and wound healing abilities.